 Richard Adams, Corporate Projects Manager for the University, said: “Soup has proved to be an enormously popular business crowdfunding event for the South West so far, mimicking the success the events have enjoyed worldwide, and it’s fantastic to see so many entrepreneurs in the region being able to access the tangible business support they need, as well as enjoying the positive experience of directly pitching their ideas to local business experts.”

-Image: Rich Adams, Corporate Projects Manager, GAIN, Plymouth University; Pauline Hands, Director of Marketing, Corporate Relations & Enterprise at City College Plymouth and co-sponsor of Soup event; Josh Playle, founder of Conclient Ltd and Soup winner; Martin Atkins, partner at Francis Clark LLP and co-sponsor of Soup event.
+Image: Rich Adams, Corporate Projects Manager, GAIN, University of Plymouth; Pauline Hands, Director of Marketing, Corporate Relations & Enterprise at City College Plymouth and co-sponsor of Soup event; Josh Playle, founder of Conclient Ltd and Soup winner; Martin Atkins, partner at Francis Clark LLP and co-sponsor of Soup event.

 Challenger Fellowship for marine scientist

 Dr Nick Higgs, Deputy Director of the Marine Institute, has been recognised for his research work with the award of a prestigious Challenger Fellowship.

 Bestowed by the Challenger Society for Marine Science, the fellowship is handed out to just three early career scientists on a biennial basis.
 Nick received the award in Liverpool at the society’s conference.
 He said: